Our Spiritual Identity

 At St. Mary’s, we strive to be an open and welcoming congregation.
 We affirm, promote, and celebrate all people, regardless of sexual orientation, gender and its expression, religious background, marital status, family structure, age, mental and physical health and ability, racial and cultural identity or background, and educational and socioeconomic status.
 We are a loving community in which people are free to be themselves fully and without fear, and all feel valued and cared for.

 A parish of roughly 350 adults and children, with an average Sunday attendance of 132.
 About a third of us have been members for more than 20 years, while about a quarter of us have been members for less than five years.

 Most of us live within a 15-minute drive of St. Mary’s.
-Like the surrounding community, we are racially homogeneous, predominantly white.
 About two-thirds of us are female and one-third male.
 Although outwardly we may appear fairly similar, we are diverse in our opinions, situations and preferences, all sheltering under the same big Episcopal tent, abiding with each other in Christ.

 Most adult members are over the age of 45, and about half are retired.
 We have some families with children, including military families stationed nearby.
 A majority of members are college-educated, and many have completed postgraduate work.
 About 90% support St. Mary’s financially.
 Household incomes vary, with almost half reporting annual incomes of $100,000 or more.

 Most of us are active in one or more of the many ministries of St. Mary’s, and most of us attend worship at St. Mary’s at least twice a month.
 A few of our members split their time seasonally between the Monterey Peninsula and a location elsewhere.
 Membership and involvement in St. Mary’s has been relatively stable in the past few years.